MarioLisbona/CA-T1A1-workbook/README.md

 - **Packets**
   - A packet is the name given to the container that is used to send information around a packet-switched network.
 It contains two types of information, control information and user data.(Wikipedia) [^7]
 - **IP addresses (IPv4 and IPv6)**
   - An IP (Internet-Protocol)  address is a unique address that is assigned to any computer or device that is connected to a network.
-The address is made up of 4 numbers connected (or separated) but full stops. e.g: 142.250.76.100 (MDN) [^8]
+The address is made up of 4 numbers connected (or separated) by full stops. e.g: 142.250.76.100 (MDN) [^8]
 - **Routers and Routing**
-  - Routers are responsible for getting a data packet to its intended destination.Data packets contain the destination IP address amongst other control information.
+  - Routers are responsible for getting a data packet to its intended destination.
+Data packets contain the destination IP address amongst other control information.
 Routing is the process of routers choosing the most efficient path for the data packet to travel on from source to destination.(cisco) [^9]
 - **Domains and DNS**
   - IP addresses can be easily processed by a computer however they are quite difficult to remember for humans.
 The domain name is a name given to a web server that is connected to the internet.
 It is essentially an alias for the underlying IP address used to locate that particular web server.
 DNS stands for Domain Name System.
 DNS is similar to a registry or database where a web server's IP address is linked to its domain name.
 (Mozilla) [^10]